 - Machine related injuries

 You can visit the Florida DWC official website to learn more about the workers’ compensation claims process in Tampa.
-Conversely, you can consult our experienced workers’ comp lawyer to help you understand and navigate the various legal requirements.
+Conversely, you can consult our experienced workers’ comp lawyers to help you understand and navigate the various legal requirements.
 You will be taken through the legal jargon to ensure you make an informed decision when pursuing your compensation benefits.